 Getting Started

-Best time of year to visit
+Best Time of Year to Visit

 Season-by-season breakdown for wildlife, weather and what to expect when you arrive.

-BiałowieŸa Forest undergoes remarkable change over the year.
+Białowieża Forest undergoes remarkable change over the year.
 A visit during any season is worthwhile, as each has its own unique charm and character.

 Summer and winter represent the two opposing states of the forest: the state of life and state of dormancy.
 Autumn and spring are transitional seasons.
-Over the year the forest life cycles with the changing temperatures — it flourishes as the temperatures warm, and retreats as they cool.
+Over the year the forest cycles with the changing temperatures — it flourishes as temperatures warm, and retreats as they cool.

-BiałowieŸa Forest Climate
+Białowieża Forest Climate

 Summers are warm (average 20°C) and usually dry, though expect the occasional storm.
-Winters are traditionally cold and snowy, though the warming climate has made snow cover increasingly unpredictable.
+Winters are traditionally cold and snowy, but the warming climate has made snow cover increasingly unpredictable.
+Autumn and spring sit between these extremes.
+Extreme temperatures are rare: expect a few days above 30°C in summer, and a few below −10°C in winter.

 Summer

 The forest is alive.
 Animals are busy rearing their young and plants are putting down roots and shoots.
 This is the time to see the exuberance of nature in full swing.
+The days are perfect for biking and hiking, and the evenings for beers and BBQs.
+Carry water for the midday heat and bring insect repellent.

-Despite the forest being in full swing, seeing animals in summer can be surprisingly difficult.
-The undergrowth is dense and the forest floor is dark.
-Many species have plenty to eat deep inside the forest, giving them little reason to emerge onto open meadows.
+Despite all the activity, seeing animals in summer can be surprisingly difficult.
+The undergrowth is dense and the forest floor dark.
+Many species have plenty to eat deep inside the forest, so they have little reason to emerge onto open meadows.
+The meadows remain your best bet for seeing bison — set off shortly after sunrise to maximise your chances.

 Autumn

-Though summer can extend well into September, the weather inevitably turns cool by month’s end.
-This is the trigger for the forest to prepare for winter.
-Animals fatten themselves up or store food for the months ahead.
+Though summer can extend well into September, by the end of the month the weather inevitably turns cool.
+This triggers the forest to prepare for winter.
+Animals fatten themselves up or store food.
 The tree leaves flow through a gradual colour transition — from light green, through golden yellow, to reddish brown — before dropping and carpeting the landscape.

-Meanwhile, flocks of cranes migrate overhead, their eerie calls reverberating throughout the forest.
+Meanwhile flocks of cranes migrate overhead, their eerie calls reverberating throughout the forest.
 It’s a truly magical time.

-The rut — Starting in mid-September, the red deer mating season begins.
+🦌 The rut — Starting in mid-September, the red deer mating season begins.
 The males, full of testosterone, roar throughout the night to attract females, generating an electric atmosphere.

-Peak autumn colour — At the end of October and start of November, the trees race to lose their leaves before the first frosts.
+🍂 Peak colour — At the end of October and start of November, the trees race to lose their leaves before the first frosts.
 The forest becomes painted in red and gold.
 By December, most birds have migrated and the forest falls dormant.

 Winter

-Winter here is changing fast.
-Between 1967 and 2017, the length of snow cover in Białowieża Forest almost halved — from around 80 days per year to just 40.
-Average temperatures have risen by two degrees, and erratic temperature swings have become more common.
+🌡️ Climate change — Between 1967 and 2017, the length of snow cover in Białowieża Forest almost halved — from around 80 days to just 40.
+Average temperatures have risen by two degrees and erratic temperature swings have become more common.
+Most years it snows by December, but mid-winter snow-free periods are increasingly frequent.
+When fresh snow arrives, grab the opportunity to cross-country ski.
+You never know how long it will last.

 Spring